About

 CCC 899-913 .

-(3) Of course, people from other countries will show the features of Christ's face in their particular way
+(3) Of course, people from other countries will express Christ in their own particular way

 About Me